 Many parents who seek swimming lessons for their infants and toddlers do so for one primary reason: they want to teach their children water safety.
-However, there are plenty of other less obvious reasons why it’s an awesome idea for your children to attend infant swimming classes in Los Angeles!
+However, there are plenty of other less obvious reasons why it’s an awesome idea for your children to attend infant swimming classes in West Los Angeles!

 Infant swim classes provide infants and toddlers with a cool way to develop a wide range of social, emotional, and physical skills.
 Swimming can be a development accelerator for many children, and the benefits that are gleaned from infant swimming classes go well beyond water safety.
 Keep reading to learn why you should enroll your child in classes at an infant swim school!